keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 )
 ```

-If you want to fully train the model, remove `.take(20)` from each
+If you want to fully train the model, remove `.take(20)` from all dataset
-of the following dataset references.
+references (below and in the initialization of the metrics callback).

 ```python